Coroner’s inquests

 Overview

-An inquest is a public hearing conducted by a coroner before a jury of five community members.
+An inquest is a public hearing conducted by a coroner, lawyer, or retired judge before a jury of five community members.
 Inquests are held to inform the public about the circumstances of a death.
-Although the jury’s conclusions are not binding, it is hoped that any recommendations suggested, if implemented, will prevent further deaths.
+The jury makes conclusions about the facts of the death and may make recommendations to prevent further deaths based on the evidence heard at the inquest.

 When an inquest is held